Suzy Frelinghuysen

-Early life and personal life
+Early and personal life

-Frelinghuysen was born on May 7, 1911, in Newark, New Jersey, to was a daughter of Frederick Frelinghuysen and his wife Estelle B. Kinney, who were married in 1902.
-She descended from various politicians, including her grandfather, Frederick T. Frelinghuysen (Secretary of State under Chester A. Arthur), and her great-great-uncle, Theodore Frelinghuysen (Senator from New Jersey).
+Frelinghuysen was born in Newark, New Jersey, to Frederick Frelinghuysen and his wife Estelle B. Kinney, who were married in 1902.
+She was descended from various politicians, including her grandfather Frederick T. Frelinghuysen—Secretary of State under Chester A. Arthur—and her great-great-uncle, New Jersey Senator Theodore Frelinghuysen.
 She was educated at Miss Fine's School in Princeton, and later studied voice.
-She displayed an early interest in painting and drawing but never undertook formal art studies.
-She attended Miss Fines in Princeton and was separately tutored in art and music all the time making childhood trips to Europe.
+She displayed an early interest in painting and drawing but never undertook formal art studies; she was separately tutored in art and music, all the time making childhood trips to Europe.

-On January 30, 1935 she married George L. K. Morris who was encouraging to her artistic career.
+On January 30, 1935, she married George L. K. Morris, an abstract painter and collector who encouraged her to pursue an artistic career.
 Their Lenox, Massachusetts home and studio, constructed in 1930–1941, is now a museum.

 Career

 Painting

-Her paintings were done in a realist style until the time of her marriage to abstract painter and collector George L.K.
-Morris in 1935.
-Morris introduced her to the work of European modernists like Pablo Picasso, Fernand Léger, Georges Braque, and Juan Gris, which inspired her to explore a more abstract Cubist manner.

-In April 1937, she joined the American Abstract Artists (AAA) which was an organization concerned with the Museum of Modern Art focusing mainly on American Scene Artists.
+Frelinghuysen's paintings were done in a realist style until the time of her marriage to Morris in 1935.
+Morris introduced her to the work of European modernists such as Pablo Picasso, Fernand Léger, Georges Braque, and Juan Gris, which inspired her to explore a more abstract Cubist manner.
+In April 1937, she and Morris were founding members of the American Abstract Artists—an organization that challenged the Museum of Modern Art's preoccupation with American Scene painting.

-In 1938, she became the first woman to have a painting placed in the permanent collection of A.E.
+In 1938, Frelinghuysen became the first woman to have a painting placed in the permanent collection of A.E.
 Gallatin's Museum of Living Art.
-She and Morris were founding members of the American Abstract Artists.
 She took part, in Paris, at the Salon des Réalités Nouvelles, and exhibited also in Rome and Amsterdam.

-From 1938 to 1946, Suzy was most successful exhibiting her artwork in Gallitan's Museum of Living Art, exhibition of the Park Avenue Artists which traveled to Chicago, San Francisco, and Honolulu, a show created by Peggy Guggenheim, and Philadelphia Museum of Art in the show Eight by Eight: American Abstract Painting since 1940.
-By 1947, that can be marked as the end of her painting career as she moved onto her singing career.
+From 1938 to 1946, Frelinghuysen was most successful exhibiting her artwork in Gallitan's Museum of Living Art - exhibition of the Park Avenue Artists, which traveled to Chicago, San Francisco, and Honolulu; at a show created by Peggy Guggenheim; and at the Philadelphia Museum of Art in the show Eight by Eight: American Abstract Painting since 1940.
+By 1947 Frelinghuysen had moved on from painting, and began to focus on her singing career.

 In 1943, Frelinghuysen's work was included in Peggy Guggenheim's show Exhibition by 31 Women at the Art of This Century gallery in New York.